2026 Conference & AGM

 Post-conference Social

-A celebration of the past year in Ontario toxicology, join us for food and drinks, while we provide closing remarks.
+A celebration of the past year in Ontario toxicology, join us for food and drinks, while we provide our closing remarks and announce the student presentation award winners!

 Tuesday, June 9 | Evening